Skip to main content

 The first step to managing RLEM is being able to distinguish it form similar mite pests.
 The next step is to monitor regularly, particularly in winter and early spring when immature and adult mites are actively feeding.
 Once identified, it is important to understand the risk level for RLEM damage the following autumn (e.g., RLEM numbers, pasture or crop susceptibility) before deciding to spray.

-Spraying according to your spring TIMERITE® Best spray date will help minimise the damage to your pastures and crops the following autumn.
+Spraying according to your TIMERITE® Best spray date will help minimise the damage to your pastures and crops the following autumn.
 Your TIMERITE® calculation is location specific and based on the application of a long residual pesticide for control (e.g. omethoate).
 Other pesticides with shorter residual activity may have reduced efficacy.

 RLEM life cycle